umbraco/UmbracoDocs/Umbraco-StarterKit/Manage-users/Users/index.md

 Another and perhaps more efficient way to add users to groups is to:

 - Go to the group's section
-- click the name of the group you want to add users to
+- Click the name of the group you want to add users to
 - Once inside the group navigate to the right side of the screen where there is a box saying users
 - Click the "Add" button.
 - Select the user you wnat to add